-The Georgia Genealogical Society is pleased to sponsor the presentation "loc.gov: Using Our Nation's Library Online" with Laura Prescott on August 20, 2012.
+The Friends of the National Archives Southeast Region are pleased to sponsor the presentation "loc.gov: Using Our Nation's Library Online" with Laura Prescott on March 12th, 2013.

 Summary: Explore one of the most rewarding, yet overlooked, online resources: The Library of Congress, loc.gov.
 Laura will show you hidden treasures like maps, diaries, books, manuscripts, and photos.
 Learn effective search and navigation techniques and add a dimension of social history to your research.